 and fish, but far too small to get even a single

-human leg down!
-They would probably choke on
+ever lived on earth would probably choke on

 If you want truth to go round

 the world you must hire an express train to